-Gasoline is highly flammable and explosive and you can be burned or seriously injured when refueling.
+Gasoline is highly flammable and explosive.

+You can be burned or seriously injured when handling fuel.

-- Stop engine and keep heat, sparks, and flame away.
+- Stop the engine and keep heat, sparks, and flame away.

-- Refuel only outdoors.
+- Handle fuel only outdoors.

-- Wipe up spills immediately.
+- · Wipe up spills immediately.

 Never refuel the mower inside a building where gasoline fumes may reach flames or sparks.
 Keep gasoline away from appliance pilot lights, barbecues, electric appliances, power tools, etc.